- Have you also wondered whether mindfulness is difficult or simple to achieve?

 Now that we have looked at the key applications of mindfulness, let us shift our focus to how we can get started with mindfulness?

 You can get started with mindfulness using a simple technique.

-Starting tomorrow, observe/notice 3 things which you see on your way to work/school/supermarket.
+Starting tomorrow, observe or notice 3 things which you see on your way to work or school or supermarket.